Sayzx/JavaPoliceMDT/README.md

 2. **Set up the project with Maven**:

-   Make sure you have Maven installed.
+   Ensure you have Maven installed.
 You can check by running:

    ```sh
    mvn -v